 Providing Learning Opportunities, Resources and Networking for All Faculty at Duke

 Traditional didactic mentorship approaches rarely meet all the needs of early career BIPOC faculty.
-Using case studies, this workshop will explore scenarios such as challenging senior faculty, dealing with abusive behavior, and establishing boundaries.
-Participants will discuss how power relations in academia produce uneven dynamics including service workload imbalances, feelings of invisibility, and imposter syndrome.
-The workshop will offer suggestions for mitigating these challenges and outline strategic approaches for self-protection, perseverance, and balance.
+Using case studies, this workshop explored scenarios such as challenging senior faculty, dealing with abusive behavior and establishing boundaries.
+Participants discussed how power relations in academia produce uneven dynamics including service workload imbalances, feelings of invisibility and imposter syndrome.
+The workshop offered suggestions for mitigating these challenges and outline strategic approaches for self-protection, perseverance and balance.

 Thursday, February 11, 2021

 FAS 9: Effectively Managing Your Research Group (Access Resources)

 This discussion was designed for faculty who lead research groups and serve as managers to students, staff and colleagues across all academic disciplines on campus.
 Faculty heard from leaders and faculty colleagues about approaches to cultivate a rigorous, ethical, intellectually engaging and inclusive research environment.
 Discussions also included strategies to navigate challenging situations, and explored approaches to modify management practices to accommodate virtual and hybrid platforms.